yifeir33/cs4500project/report/doc.md

 And to make them to dataframe without doing any other functions.
 (what is required for M2)

+#### Linus
+This is an application could retrieve the people who worked on projects up to seven degrees of Linus Torvalds.
+Degree 1, is people who worked on the same projects as Linus, Degree 2 is people who worked on projects with Degree 1 folks, and so on.
+This class was implemented with `IntsetGenerator`, `UnorderedFilter`, `UUIDsToProjectsFilter`,`ProjectsToUUIDsFilter`， `UUIDToNamesFilter`.
+How each one is being used will be explained in the use case:

 ### SorerDataFrameAdapter
 The implementation of this class contains a sorer that we used from other group (previous assignments).
 With that parser, and the file (also filename) that we were given, we want to return a Dataframe in a shared pointer and initialize the schema of the dataframe.
 And by having the dataframe, we can add row by row with a private method called `parse_and_fill_row()`, and while there is no more rows need to be parsed, it will return the dataframe.